 - 9.4.
 A forced marriage is a marriage in which one or both spouses do not consent to the marriage and duress is involved.
 Duress can include physical, psychological, financial, sexual and emotional pressure. - 9.5.
 There is a clear distinction between an arranged marriage and a forced marriage.
 An arranged marriage is entered into freely by both parties, although their families take a leading role in the choice of the partner.
 Forced marriage is a form of abuse and should be treated as such.
-Any child at risk of being entered into a forced marriage should be reported to the DSL, and this information will be passed along to the appropriate Safeguarding Children Board for that particular child.
+Any child at risk of being entered into a forced marriage should be reported to the DSL, and this information will be passed along to the appropriate local authority children's social care service for that particular child.